Medical Office Administration

 - Equipped with sought-after administrative skills, graduates can choose where they work and what they do, including self-employment from home.

-- Minneapolis College offers flexible schedules and formats, with most courses offered either during the day or at night.
+- Minneapolis College offers flexible schedules and formats, with most courses offered either during the day or online.
 Online and hybrid classes offer convenient scheduling options for students.

 - A council of industry representatives guides the program.
 You will gain valuable real-world experience during internships.